 Paper-Thin Disguise: Magus disguises himself as a prophet in 12,000 B.C. by basically putting a hood on his cape.
 It doesn't even fully cover his hair.
 Of course, it still works, since no one in the time period would know who he was, and his past self is an eight to twelve year old child.

 Personality Powers: The amphibious Frog is a Water innate and dark magician Magus is Shadow, and Crono, one of the fastest characters, is aligned with Heaven, Lightning, or Light, depending on version (original Japanese, SNES English translation, and DS remake translation, respectively).
 Inverted, however, with Lucca and Marle — the impetuous ("hot-headed") Princess is a Water/Ice innate where logical, scientific-minded Lucca sets things on fire (although the cover art has Marle use fire).

 Pimped-Out Dress: Leene's dress.
 Marle also sports one a few times, but she apparently wears her everyday clothes underneath it in case she feels the need to run off.
 In the Imagine Spot about why Marle vanished before your eyes, this is the standard gear for Guardia royalty.

-Pistol Whipping: Marle whacks things with her crossbow if they're too close to shoot at.
+Pistol-Whipping: Marle whacks things with her crossbow if they're too close to shoot at.
 Lucca, using a much smaller pistol, uses a hammer instead.

 Planar Shockwave: Fire2 and some other magic spells feature this as part of their visuals.

 Planet Eater: Lavos, whose species crashes into worlds like meteors, burrows into the core, consumes energy for millennia while leeching genetic code from the strongest native life forms, then vomits its offspring into the void with an extinction event.